-There aren't many trails which can drastically change and go through as many different climates as the PCT manages to do on a fairly consistent basis.
-It starts in a desert with temperatures which can get to 110 °F then up into the Alpine areas in the Sierras which can drop to 0 °F.
+There aren't many trails that can drastically change and go through as many different climates as the PCT manages to do on a fairly consistent basis.
+It starts in a desert with temperatures that can get to 110 °F then up into the Alpine areas in the Sierras which can drop to 0 °F.

 The Pacific Crest Trail climbs through nearly 60 major mountain passes while it also descends into 19 major canyons.
 The beautiful trails pass more than 1,000 lakes and tarns, 3 national monuments, 7 national parks, 24 national forests, and travels through 33 federally mandated wildernesses.https://www.mspct.com/pct-facts/

 The Pacific Crest Trail is an amazingly long and beautiful 2,650 miles long.
 The southern terminus starts in Campo, which is a small town right on the United States and Mexico border.

 When you search online you may find some other distances listed for the PCT but the Pacific Crest Trail Association believes that 2,650 miles is the most accurate measure.PCTA